lambdaprime/jrosclient/README.md

-**jrosclient.core** - interfaces and classes which are agnostic to version of ROS (Robot Operating System)
+**jrosclient** - interfaces and classes which are agnostic to version of ROS (Robot Operating System)

 # Requirements